ipinfo/csharp/README.md

-Additionally `ipResponse.IsEU` will return `true` if the country is a member of the European Union (EU), `response.CountryFlag` will return emoji and unicode of country's flag, `response.CountryCurrency` will return code and symbol of country's currency and `response.Continent` will return code and name of the continent.
+Additionally `ipResponse.IsEU` will return `true` if the country is a member of the European Union (EU), `response.CountryFlag` will return emoji and unicode of country's flag, `response.CountryCurrency` will return code and symbol of country's currency and `response.Continent` will return code and name of the continent. `response.CountryFlagURL` will return a public link to the country's flag image as an SVG which can be used anywhere.

 ```csharp
 string ip = "1.1.1.1";